H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **Section 2.5** describes the PostgreSQL GBIM corpus — its current scale, table structure, and production status as of April 2026.
 - **Section 2.6** presents the ChromaDB collection inventory — the vector-backed memory layer that makes GBIM beliefs semantically retrievable.
 - **Section 2.7** addresses the relationship between GBIM, the GeoDB spatial body (Chapter 6), the RAG pipeline (Chapter 7), and the local resource registry.
-- **Section 2.8** documents the `nbb_pituitary_gland` governance module — the neural-behavioral bridge operating at `host:8108` that modulates every Ms. Jarvis response through five active governance protocols.
+- **Section 2.8** documents the `nbb_pituitary_gland` governance module — the neural-behavioral bridge operating at `host:8108` that modulates every Ms. Allis response through five active governance protocols.
 - **Section 2.9** documents the GBIM confidence decay pipeline — the live 24-hour decay loop monitoring 5,416,521 entities with `needs_verification` escalation.
 - **Section 2.10** is an intellectual honesty record: it documents the retirement of `heuristic_contradiction_v1` and the promotion of `rag_grounded_v2` as the canonical truth judge, now DGM-corroborated.
 - **Section 2.11** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.
-- **Section 2.12** presents the `jarvis-gbim-query-router` service (port 7205) — the PostgreSQL-native GBIM retrieval path, fully operational end-to-end as of April 22, 2026.
+- **Section 2.12** presents the `allis-gbim-query-router` service (port 7205) — the PostgreSQL-native GBIM retrieval path, fully operational end-to-end as of April 22, 2026.
 - **Section 2.13** documents the `mvw_gbim_landowner_spatial` materialized view — its schema, spatial indexing, 39,515 Fayette County parcels, and RBAC gate.

 ---

 ## 2.2 The Nine-Axis Belief Schema

-Every belief in the GBIM corpus is a structured object with nine named axes stored as JSONB in `gbim_worldview_entity` (gisdb) and `gbim_entities` (msjarvis):
+Every belief in the GBIM corpus is a structured object with nine named axes stored as JSONB in `gbim_worldview_entity` (gisdb) and `gbim_entities` (msallis):

 ```
 ┌─────────────────────────────────────────────────────────────┐